-It’s also worth avoiding common words.
-For example, a website named Green Leaf would be frustrating for SEO.
+It’s also worth avoiding common words or phrases for long term search engine optimization of your brand.
+For example, a website named Green Leaf would be frustrating for search engine optimization (SEO).
 There are probably 100 different restaurants and cafes around the country with the same name.

 On the technical side of things, you should generally avoid using dashes, misspelled words and numbers.
 These all create more confusing domain names that can be tough for people to remember.
 Trust me.
 I know.
 Look at my own domain name.